Successful scheduling of health care visits is important.

 10. Use a system of marking the number of visit, or designation of visit on your calendar to stay organized: 2/6 visits, 30 day reassessment (30D), progress note (PN), ATN, or discharge visit.
 Give your client a calendar with planned visits written clearly.
 Post outside appointments on there so you remember to avoid those days.
 Review the calendar at the end of every visit.

-Here are a few posts you might like:
+Here are a few other posts you might like:

 If you are new to home health or senior care, here is a link to an ebook for helpful tips and information!